Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 Use the "/here" command to send the current dimension, coordinates, and corresponding overworld/nether coordinates of your current location and give oneself a 30s glowing effect.

+When the client has installed `Carpet Org Addition`, they can click the `+H` button at the end of the message to highlight the waypoint, and use the `/highlight clear` command to remove the highlight.

 - Type: `String`